 The sixth stable version of Windows 10 was named 1803, Redstone 4.
-This version was released on April 30, 2018, with both manual and automatic updates.
+Microsoft released this version on April 30, 2018, with manual and automatic update options.”

-The main feature of this version is the Timeline.
-This feature provides easy accessibility by providing a list of users’ recent actions.
+The primary feature of this version is the Timeline.
+This feature provides easy accessibility by listing users’ recent actions.

 Version 1809 (October 2018 Update)

-The seventh stable version of Windows 10 was named 1809, Redstone 5.
-This version was released on October 2, 2018, with an update.
+The seventh stable version of Win10 was named 1809, Redstone 5.
+An update accompanied the release of this version on October 2, 2018.

-This version includes Clipboard, SwiftKey virtual keyboard, Snip & Sketch, and new File Explorer themed Dark theme.
+This version includes Clipboard, SwiftKey virtual keyboard, Snip & Sketch, and a new File Explorer-themed Dark theme.